 Delicious Street Snacks You Can Get At Japanese Yatai

-Although the dishes in this article are known as “street foods”, you will have a hard time finding them on the busy streets of Japanese cities.
 Japanese street foods are often sold at a Yatai (small, mobile food stall) at traditional summer festivals.
 Here are some of the best options:

 1. Shioyaki – Salt-Grilled Fish

-This famous street food item consists of a grilled salty fish on a stick.
+This famous street food item consists of grilled salty fish on a stick.
 The fish, usually mackerel, is heavily-salted and marinated overnight before being grilled over flames.
 This dish is quite salty, making it the dish to pair with a jug of icy cold beer.

 Although mackerel is the most common choice for Shioyaki, sea bream is also popular.
 In fact, salt-grilled sea bream, also known as Tai No Shioyaki, is a traditional New Year’s dish in Japan.